ovh/docs/pages/platform/ai/deploy_tuto_12_build_custom_image/guide.en-gb.md

 ### Exposing your model or application with an API

 Inside your Dockerfile, you will need to expose your model or application so anyone can use it.
 The easiest way is to expose API via REST endpoint.
-The most popular open source frameworks for exposing APIs are [Flask]() and [Fast API]().
+The most popular open source frameworks for exposing APIs are [Flask](/pages/platform/ai/deploy_tuto_12_build_custom_image%29%20and%20%5BFast%20API%5D%28).

-You can find a basic example in the section below, and more advanced tutorials in our [AI Deploy documentation](https://docs.ovh.com/gb/en/publiccloud/ai/).
+You can find a basic example in the section below, and more advanced tutorials in our [AI Deploy documentation](/products/public-cloud-ai-and-machine-learning).

 ### Exposing your application with a web frontend